 If you’re interested in hosting virtual events, but in need of technology that will allow for the tactics above, take a look at ePly.
 With our virtual event solutions, your attendees can chat, participate in polls, ask questions in real time, etc.

-And for more tips on how to keep attendees engaged, download our free eBook below!
+For more tips on how to keep attendees engaged, download our free eBook below!